ht-sdks/events-sdk-js-mono/packages/browser/src/core/http-cookies/README.md

 1. If `$server` is on a subdomain of the website, its IP address must match the IP address that served the main HTML document.

 Routing a subdomain via DNS will not suffice.
 You'll need **one of** the following:
-- A **webserver** that serves  both your HTML document and a programamtic API (e.g. something like Django, Rails, Spring, etc)
+- A **webserver** that serves  both your HTML document and an API (e.g. something like Django, Rails, Spring, etc)
 - A **reverse proxy** that can forward requests for your HTML document to one place, your API requests to another, and make it look like it's all on one server (e.g. NGINX, Caddy, etc)
 - A **CDN** that can run programmatic logic when matching certain requests (e.g. Lambda@Edge, Clouflare Workers, etc)